jitpack/jitpack.io/PRIVATE.md

 ## Azure

-JitPack can build private git repositories from Azure DevOps (https://dev.azure.com).
+JitPack can build private and public git repositories from Azure DevOps (https://dev.azure.com).
+You can Look Up your project on jitpack.io using: com.azure.{Project}/{Repo}.
+For example: com.azure.jitpack/gradle-simple

-To configure:
+To configure private repositories:

 1. Sign In on https://jitpack.io
 2. Click on your username (https://jitpack.io/w/user)
-3. In 'Git server' section enter https://dev.azure.com and your Personal Access Token.
+3. In 'Git server' section enter https://dev.azure.com and then your Personal Access Token.
 The token should have Read&Write access to Code.
-4. On jitpack.io Look Up your project using: com.azure.{Project}/{Repo}

 ## Private and transitive dependencies